Updated November 5, 2019

-A multi day group tour is a great way to experience an adventure that may be too unfamiliar, costly or you may lack the necessary skills to undertake on your own.
+Multi-day extreme tours are a great way to experience an adventure that may be too unfamiliar, costly or you may lack the necessary skills to undertake on your own.
 In some cases, independent travel to a particular country is prohibited by that country’s laws.
 Here is a curated list of group tours that provide an exciting adventure while being guided by knowledgeable professionals with experience in the area and the necessary gear to make your trip one that you will never forget.

-Multi-Day Group Tours for Adventure Lovers
+Multi-Day Extreme Tours for Adventure Lovers

 The Greek Isles